 On a beautiful Saturday in mid-September more than 50 people (Board members, staff, and committee chairs) gathered at the Meeting House for a half-day retreat with Metro NY District Executive Andrea Lerner and her co-facilitator Rev. Peggy Clark for a Start-Up workshop.
 Whenever a new ministry begins, the District staff facilitate a conversation between minister and leadership in order to insure that every ministry begins with clear communication and clarity of expectations.
 Our group focused on the peculiar nature of interim ministry as well as the particular nature of this congregation.

 I hope that many of the participants came away with a clarified understanding of the work I will be inviting all of you to do over the next two years.
-I was very grateful to come away with a clarified understanding of the history and culture of The Unitarian Church in Westport.
+I was very grateful to come away with a clarified understanding of the history and culture of The Unitarian Universalist Congregation in Westport.

 I planned to take extensive notes about what I heard and saw.
 But instead I mostly listened.
 (OK, I did do some talking as well.)
 The only notes I ended up coming away with were in the form of a list of words people used to describe this congregation and this membership.
 The words at the top of this page.